SandipDeb05/react-components/README.md

 - Files and folders can be sorted based on title in ascending or descending order.
 - Sorting based on date & time is also available.
+- Implemented a back button to allow users to navigate back to the previous screen.